Sumandora/svg2font/README.md

 The stdout should give you a clear idea of where each icon is.
 You can append `--cpp_map` if you desire to use the font in a C++ app, and you want a header that keeps track of unicode indices.

-If your SVG paths have the wrong winding order than you should pass `--correct_direction auto/always` depending on what works better.
+If your SVG paths have the wrong winding order then you should pass `--correct_direction auto/always` depending on what works better.